azulqarni/graph-coloring/README.md

 lines of adjacency lists, where vertices are enumerated with consecutive numbers starting from 0.
-- `wrapper.py` contains the Python wrapper script which provides the a function for the `gcolorpy` program to be invoked on a graph that is stored in adjacency matrix format, featuring interprocess communication, which returns vertices grouped by color in one list of lists.
+- `wrapper.py` contains the Python wrapper script which provides the a function for the compatible program to be invoked on a graph that is stored in adjacency matrix format, featuring interprocess communication, which returns vertices grouped by color in one list of lists.
 - Run `setup.sh` to compile and test the above script and programs.